unibo-spe/spe-slides/content/extra/kubernetes/_index.md

 ## Long story short

-Built for *distributed systems* suitable for *cloud developers* of all scales, it is meant to support *reliable* and *scalable* software systems.
+Built for *distributed systems*, suitable for cloud deployments of all scales, it is meant to support *reliable* and *scalable* software systems.

 {{% fragment %}}
 - __Reliability__: Services cannot fail, they must maintain *availability* even during software rollouts
 - __Scalability__: Services can adapt their capacity to keep up with the usage, without redesigning the distributed system.
 This includes both a *scale-up* and a *scale-down* of the service.
-- __Distributed System__: Pieces of software the service is composed of; they may run on different machines (connected to each-other), and may coordinate their behaviour through the network.
+- __Distributed System__: Pieces of software the service is composed of; they may run on different machines (connected to each other), and may coordinate their behaviour through the network.
 {{% /fragment %}}